Edifixio-Docs/deNote-docs/new-user.md

 ![sticky rectangle](./assets/images/new-user/register.png)

-* Email adress must be the on you have been invited with.
+* Email adress must be the one you have been invited with.
 * Display Name is the name that will be display within deNote.

 You can update your personal information in Edit profile page.